 Launch the New Sales Channel Wizard via Channels > New.

 The wizard will take you through the necessary steps to create your channel.
-All options can be later amended via Channels > Edit.
+The options you choose during setup can be amended later by going to Channels and double-clicking the Custom channel to open it.

 Sales Channel Details

-Choose your currency from the drop-down.
+Choose your Site Currency from the dropdown.
 Each channel in Tradebox can only import sales in a single currency.
 If you sell in multiple currencies you will need to create a different channel in Tradebox for each currency.

-Note - if you're setting up multiple channels to handle different currencies, it's fine to use a single import file containing orders in multiple currencies, so long as the file contains the 3-letter currency code on every line.
-Per-sales channel, orders that don't match the channel's currency will be ignored.
+If you're setting up multiple channels to handle different currencies, it's fine to use a single import file containing orders in multiple currencies, so long as the file contains the 3-letter currency code on every line.
+Within each sales channel, orders that don't match the channel's currency will be ignored.

 FTP Download (Optional)

-Server: This should specify the FTP server name and the exact location on the FTP where the file is stored.
+Server: This should specify the FTP server name and the exact directory on the FTP where the file is stored.
 On the example above, Tradebox is looking for a subfolder called CSV on the root of the FTP.
+The address needs to include the prefix indicating the connection type: ftp:// or ftps:// or stfp://

-User Name: The username that has been set up on your FTP for Tradebox to log in with.
+User Name: The username/logon name that has been set up on your FTP for Tradebox to gain access.

 Password: The password that goes with the username specified above.

 Port: The port that Tradebox will use to access the FTP.
-By default, this will be at 0, meaning Tradebox will use the default port for each connection type (FTP: 21, SFTP: 22, FTPS: 990, FTPS over TLS: 21).
+By default, this will show 0, meaning Tradebox will use the default port for each connection type (FTP: 21, SFTP: 22, FTPS: 990, FTPS over TLS: 21).
 If your connection requires a different port, enter it here.

 Enable SSL: This option should only be ticked if your FTP requires SSL.
 Check with your FTP provider if you are unsure.